shaunmulligan/yellowcake/content/pages/home.md

 ---
 template: HomePage
 slug: ""
-title: Marginal GainZzz
+title: The Endurance Engineer
 featuredImage: https://ucarecdn.com/56b13f14-cfc4-4a2e-8095-15552a99c1da/
 subtitle: " Cycling, bro-science and electronics."
 meta:
   description: This is a meta description.
   title: marginalgainz.com
 ---
-Welcome to MarginalGainz.
-This a non-serious place where I write about cycling/triathlon and electronics.
+The Endurance Engineer is a non-serious place where I write about cycling/triathlon and electronics.
 All of the projects and experiments here are in service to burning people on the bike lane and dropping the lads on the Sunday weekend warrior loop.

-Given my small bear physique and mediocre genetics I don't expect any of these projects to lead to Tour de France glory, so most of what you will find here is just stuff I find cool and interesting.
+Given my small bear like physique and mediocre genetics I don't expect any of these projects to lead to Tour de France glory or world titles.
+Most of what you will find here are things I find cool and interesting.
+I hope to learn more about engineering and my personal endurance sport abilities through the projects and experiments I build here :)